 This workshop can be especially useful for educators, therapists, and anyone interested in a new and gentle approach to addressing unconscious bias and trigger work.
 Together, we shall build a bridge to connect our heart centers to the path that nourishes and heals us.

 LaVerne McLeod is a workshop facilitator, author, public speaker, theatrical presenter, and educator.
-She wrote Corn Hollow and will soon launch her second book, The Crossroads of Social and Climate Justice.
+She wrote Corn Hollow and The Crossroads of Social and Climate Justice.
 She holds a Master of Arts degree in Counselor Education.

 Read More